 Both Litecoin and Ethereum have their strengths in transactions.
 While Litecoin is the cheaper of the two to spend online, owners appear to be more interested in using Ether for the time being.
 Its short block time is hard to beat.

 While Litecoin is a cryptocurrency through and through, Ethereum is a little smarter than that.
 Ethereum itself is more than the Ether token.
 It’s also a platform that can facilitate Ether transactions in its own right.
 These are called “smart contracts.”

-It’s a pie in the sky idea, but theoretically smart contracts could eliminate all sorts of middlemen, from crowd-funding websites — have a smart contract send funds when milestones are reached — to real estate — send purchase funds when the owners have completed their end of the bargain.
+It’s a pie in the sky idea, but smart contracts could theoretically eliminate all sorts of intermediaries.
+For example, the use of smart contracts that send funds when milestones are reached would make crowdfunding services redundant.
+Likewise, real estate sellers could send purchase funds to financial institutions once the new owners have completed their end of the bargain.

-Litecoin has no such goals and that’s fine, but it does mean it’s decidedly less functional than its younger sibling.
+Litecoin has no such goals, and that’s fine, but it does mean it’s decidedly less functional than its younger sibling.
 Ethereum is the natural evolution of the decentralizing idea of cryptocurrencies that began with Bitcoin.
-Litecoin is more of an iteration on that early idea.
+Litecoin is more of an iteration on that initial idea.

 So which is best?

 As with all cryptocurrency head-to-heads, naming one a champion over the other is hard.
 There are no guarantees in any of them, and one could crash and burn tomorrow while another soars in value.
 That said, we do have our favorites, and as it stands, Ethereum is the more functional, the more versatile, and the more technically impressive of these two cryptocurrencies.

 - How to mine Bitcoin